 Brake, the road safety charity, founded Road Safety Week in 1997 as an annual event to raise awareness about road safety and promote steps that everyone can take to stop these needless deaths and injuries year-round.

 All sorts of people get involved – nurseries, schools, youth clubs, army bases, community campaigners, employers, sports clubs, fire officers, police services, local authorities, paramedics, driving instructors .... and we would love YOU to join forces with us and make a difference to road safety in your area!

 How can I get involved?

-Your involvement could be as simple as making the Brake Pledge and promoting it in your school/organisation's newsletter and putting up the posters from your action pack.
+Your involvement could be as simple as shouting out about road safety using the selfie props or posters in your action pack.
 Or you could make a bigger splash by teaming up with others in your area to launch a local campaign or run an event or roadshow promoting safer road use.

 But Road Safety Week is your week, so what you do is your choice!
 We love to see the different ways and creative ideas people use to spread vital life-saving messages in their community.

 Do you have resources to help us run our event?

 Everyone who registers to take part in Road Safety Week will get access to a free action pack, full of ideas and resources to help you get involved.

 The Brake shop contains free and low-cost items to help promote road safety, including selfie props and wheelie bin stickers.